 No general age limit has been set for members of the Supervisory Board, as the expertise of the individual members is considered an overriding priority.
 Within this context, experience in particular is seen as an integral element.
 Given the provisions set out in the German General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz – AGG), which does not apply directly to this case but at the very least provides a basis for analogous application, the company is of the opinion that the approach of specifying an age limit is inappropriate.

-The election of the Chairperson of the Supervisory Board is the sole responsibility of the Supervisory Board, as it is best placed to assess the suitability of the candidates.
-Against this background, the company is of the opinion that prior disclosure of the names of can-didates for the Chair of the Supervisory Board would not be appropriate.
+The election of the Chairperson of the Supervisory Board is an internal affair and in the sole responsibility of the Supervisory Board.
+The Supervisory Board is best placed to assess the suitability of the candidates.
+Against this background, the company is of the opinion that prior disclosure of the names of candidates for the Chair of the Supervisory Board would not be appropriate.

-The company is of the opinion that the current structure of the compensation of the Su-pervisory Board expresses the responsibility of the Supervisory Board for the develop-ment of the company adequately.
-Profitability is decisive for the sustainable development of the company.
-This shall be reflected in the assessment of the compensation.
+The company is of the opinion that the current structure of Supervisory Board compensation adequately reflects the responsibilities of the Supervisory Board in respect of business performance.
+Profitability is of key importance to the sustained development of the company.
+This aspect is to be reflected in the assessment of compensation.

 The company is of the opinion that transparent corporate communication is essential, particularly in order to maintain shareholder confidence.
 All relevant information is disclosed by the company in accordance with statutory requirements, which have been extended significantly in recent years.
 This information can also be accessed from the company's website.
 From the company's perspective, the other details recommended for disclosure under Section 6.6 of the Code are of no additional value to investors.
 The company believes that transparency is not dependent on the volume of information disclosed but rather on the quality and relevance of such information.
 Against this background, the company has chosen not to apply the Code's recommendations beyond those specified as required by law.

 Dettingen/Erms, December 4th, 2013